 Consider 2 countries (the United States and the United Kingdom) that use input such as labor to produce 2 different goods: cloth and wine.

 In the United Kingdom, 1 hour of labor can produce either 20 wines or 10 cloths.

 In the United States, 1 hour of labor can produce either 30 wines or 30 cloths.

-One can note that the US is having an absolute advantage in either producing Wine or cloth when compared with the United Kingdom.
-With one labor hour its either 30 units of cloth or its 30 units of wine.
-From this one can conclude that the United States has an absolute advantage.
+One can note that the US has an absolute advantage in either producing Wine or cloth compared with the United Kingdom.
+With one labor hour, it’s either 30 units of cloth or its 30 units of wine.
+From this, one can conclude that the United States has an absolute advantage.

 In order to determine the comparative advantage, we shall determine the opportunity cost of wine and cloth for both countries.

 - Opportunity Cost of 1 wine = ½ unit of cloth

 - Opportunity Cost of 1 cloth = 2 units of wine

 - Opportunity Cost of 1 wine = 1 unit of cloth

 - Opportunity Cost of 1 cloth = 1 unit of wine